ara3d/parakeet/README.md

 successfully matches its child rule against the input.
 After parsing the list of parse nodes is converted into a tree structure.

-## Typed Parse Tree
+## Typed Parse Tree (CST)

 A set of classes representing a strongly typed parse tree can be created automatically from a Parakeet grammar.
+This is called the
+Concrete Syntax Tree.

 ## History

-Parakeet evolved from the [Jigsaw parser](https://www.codeproject.com/Articles/272494/Implementing-Programming-Languages-using-Csharp) and applies lessons learned when writing the [Myna parsing library in TypeScript](https://cdiggins.github.io/myna-parser/) as well as my first parsing library [](https://www.codeproject.com/Articles/9121/Parsing-XML-in-C-using-the-YARD-Parser Parakeet is designed to be as fast as possible while retaining a clean and elegant grammar description.
+Parakeet evolved from the [Jigsaw parser](https://www.codeproject.com/Articles/272494/Implementing-Programming-Languages-using-Csharp) and applies lessons learned when writing the [Myna parsing library in TypeScript](https://cdiggins.github.io/myna-parser/) as well as my first parsing library [YARD](https://www.codeproject.com/Articles/9121/Parsing-XML-in-C-using-the-YARD-Parser Parakeet is designed to be as fast as possible while retaining a clean and elegant grammar description.

-## Why not Roslyn?

-Roslyn was indeed my first choice for parsing C# and Plato (which is a syntactic subset of C#), however I could not easily extract the different modules into stand-alone libraries.
-Parakeet is being designed so that I can bootstrap Plato.
-Parakeet will be used to convert itself into Plato, and then to convert Plato into JavaScript.
-The goal is to have the whole Plato tool-chain written in Plato, and running on all platforms that Plato targets.

-If you are interested it is apparently possible  to [Run roslyn in a web-page via Blazor](https://github.com/Suchiman/Runny/tree/master/Runny).

 ## Related Work